08 Jun Converting PDF files for use with Gig Performer ChordPro

-Steps – Part 2 – Download and install the PDFForChordPro utilities from the Gig Performer Website
+Steps – Part 1 – Download and install the PDFToGPChordPro utility from the Gig Performer Website

-- Download PDFForChordPro Mac version or PDFForChordPro Windows as desired.
+1. Download PDFToGPChordPro Mac version or PDFToGPChordPro Windows as desired.

-- Open the compressed zip file and put the application anywhere you like.
-BY convention, Mac user may prefer to put it in their Applications folder while Windows users may prefer to put it in their C:\Program Files.
+2. Open the compressed zip file and put the application anywhere you like.
+By convention, Mac user may prefer to put it in their Applications folder while Windows users may prefer to put it in their C:\Program Files\ directory.

-- Double-click (or otherwise open) the application.
-You should see a window that looks like this: Obviously the titlebar will look slightly different if you are running on Windows.
+3. Double-click (or otherwise open) the application.
+You should see a window that looks like this (obviously, the title bar will look slightly different if you are running on Windows):

 Now you’re ready to start converting your PDF files.

-- Drag a PDF into the application window
+1. Drag a PDF into the application window.

-- Now just paste the contents of the clipboard directly into this window (Cmd-V on Mac, Ctrl-V on Windows).
-Your Window will look like this (obviously with different file names)
+6. Now just paste the contents of the clipboard directly into this window (Cmd+V on Mac, Ctrl+V on Windows).
+Your Window will look like this (obviously, with different file names):

-- Click on the View tab to see your sheet music
+7. Click on the View tab to see your sheet music:

 You can of course add or insert other ChordPro directives as needed.

-As mentioned earlier, this tool is not officially supported but you are welcome to discuss it on the community forums.
+As mentioned earlier, this tool is not officially supported but you are welcome to discuss it on our community forums.